Logo of AccediaContact us

 All these unifying changes throughout the entire version managed to pave the way and make possible the exciting innovations in .NET 6.

-.NET 6
+Microsoft .NET 6

 Microsoft .NET 6 is expected later in November this year.
 It is the first major release as part of the unified Microsoft platform which will ultimately inherit both .NET Core and .NET Framework.
 It is the first LTS version since 2019 and includes various new features and a new version of C# - C# 10, which focuses on simplifying the code, allowing global using as well as file-scoped namespaces.
 Here are some of the features of .NET 6, that we are most looking forward to:

-dateonly and timeonly types
+Dateonly and timeonly types

 A very convenient improvement is the opportunity to specify types as ‘only’ date or time.
 Up until now, we had to find a workaround when using the DateTime object – very needed and common for storing any calendar dates such as date of birth, deadlines, anniversary dates, and so on.
 However, the previous version required the use of Time, often twisting our arm to input midnight as a time portion even when not needed.
 And if the usage of DateOnly is rather straightforward, the TimeOnly is far more complex and therefore needed as an improvement.

-record structs
+Record structs

 This new feature may seem familiar to most of us from the C# version 9 and its class-based records.
 Record structs here have been created in order to provide structs with similar record benefits and functionalities as classes.
 The change in .NET 6, however, is much bigger.
 Here we are not simply talking about structifying records, but rather aligning them with ValueTuple just as class records.
 This design approach makes record structs mutable as properties by default, while record classes – immutable.
 Still, we also have the option to declare read-only record structs which are also immutable.

-priority queue
+Priority queue

 Another handy feature that we are seeing from Microsoft for the very first time is the official priority queue.
 This may not seem as revolutionary as other improvements but definitely will become a favorite of the majority of developers.
 Using this feature, we can dequeue an item and as a result, the one with the highest priority will be removed from the queue regardless of what it is or when it has been added.
 So, unlike the FIFO – first in, first out and LIFO – last in, first out, with the priority queue the order changes to – the one with the highest priority – out.

-global statements
+Global statements

 Another favorite one of ours is the opportunity to use global statements.
 Or in other words, we will be able to declare a statement only once at the beginning of the project instead of having to clutter each file with the exact same statement used over and over again.
 Sounds simple, yet brilliant, right?

-socks proxy support
+Socks proxy support

 Security and anonymity while being online have been a top priority for each and every one of us.
 Whether we use gateways, proxies, or VPNs we are all looking for ways to encrypt and protect ourselves.
 Therefore, most of us are probably very familiar with the well-known protocol SOCKS proxy.
 Despite being defined for the very first time in the ’90s, the SOCKS proxy was never supported by .NET until now!